digotiago04/effective-thermal-conductivity-composites/README.md

-# Effective Thermal Conductivity of Composites: LEHT and FVT Approaches
+# Effective Thermal Conductivity of Composites

-In this repository, MATLAB codes are provided to calculate the effective thermal conductivity of composites.
-The project encompasses the analytical LEHT (Locally-Exact Homogenization Theory) formulation and the numerical FVT (Finite-Volume Theory), addressing the Mean-Field Theory and Energy Theory perspectives.
+This repository features MATLAB codes developed to compute the effective thermal conductivity of periodic composite materials.
+The implementations encompass the analytical formulation of the **Locally-Exact Homogenization Theory (LEHT)** and the numerical **Finite-Volume Theory (FVT)**, utilizing both the Mean-Field Theory approach and the energy-based approach.

-This repository provides a set of MATLAB scripts developed to determine the effective (macroscopic) thermal conductivity matrix of periodic composite materials.
-The codes are applicable to composites consisting of a matrix and cylindrical inclusions (fibers) with isotropic properties.

-To solve the thermal homogenization problem, this repository implements two distinct and advanced micromechanical approaches: the **Locally-Exact Homogenization Theory (LEHT)** and the **Finite-Volume Theory (FVT)**.
+The models are designed for composites consisting of an isotropic matrix and circular isotropic inclusions, represented through a periodic unit cell.
+In addition to determining the effective thermal conductivity matrix, the repository provides the visualization of the temperature field and the microscopic temperature profiles along the coordinate directions.
+Thus, this computational framework constitutes a robust tool for the comparative analysis between analytical and numerical homogenization methods.

 ---